INDIVIDUAL ATTACHMENT-BASED THERAPY

 Avoid conflict, including expressing when something bothers you or being honest about your needs

-Intellectualize your feelings of hurt
+Intellectualize your feelings to minimize their impact

 Feel like you do “everything” for your relationship

-Try to manage your partner’s behaviors or emotions (“if they could just…” “if only they changed…” “why can’t you…”)
+Try to manage your partner’s behaviors or emotions (if they could just… if only they… why can’t they…)

 Judge your partner for not showing up in the way you do

-Evade responsibility for your part of a dynamic (or feel unclear about it)
+Evade responsibility for your part of a dynamic

 Ignore signs that you need more support than what you’re currently getting